9 out of 10 Romanians, internet users from urban areas, plan to attend at least one event this year;

 Two years after the pandemic’s start, 8 out of 10 internet users in urban areas (especially Gen Z) say they miss the events they used to go to for fun and to meet new people.
 However, Romanians are still apprehensive about crowds and prefer to attend outdoor events where they feel safer.
 Also, more than half of the respondents say that they have learned to adapt to the different event formats that have emerged as a result of the physical distance imposed by the pandemic.

 Despite the restrictions imposed by the authorities, the distancing advice given by specialists and their own fear, more than 6 out of 10 Romanian internet users in urban areas (especially from the younger generation) took part in events last year.
 On average, they attended three events in 2021.

 Types of Events attended in 2021

 The most popular events last year, especially among people in older age segments (45+), were fairs, festivals and exhibitions selling products (e.g. food, clothing, books).

 Half of the respondents, especially those aged 25-44, attended concerts and shows more in 2021, while Millennials (25-35) preferred film and arts festivals and Gen Z (18-24) attended music festivals more.

 According to the survey, 9 out of 10 Romanians, internet users in urban areas, plan to attend at least one event this year.
 Among the respondents, the most eager are young people aged 25-34.
-In addition, Romanians plan to go to an average of 5 events in 2022, with an increasing interest also among older age groups (45-54).
+In addition, Romanians plan to attend an average of 5 events in 2022, with an increasing interest among older age groups (45-54).

 Among the main events planned for this year are concerts and shows, fairs (especially Christmas, fashion and food fairs) and music festivals, the latter being among the top preferences of young people.